AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Multi-component Pipelines

 However, to date, there is no conclusively best-performing search strategy for ML pipelines.
-It is not even clear how an MCPS complicates hyperparameter space, with one exploration of fitness landscapes finding frequent disperse optima and situations where basic grid/random search methods are highly competitive~\cite{gasa18}.
-Another investigation supports the multiple-optima finding, with repeated ML-pipeline optimisations producing inconsistent results depending on how the search was initialised~\cite{sabu19}.
-This is not entirely unexpected; the multiplicity of distinct but similarly performing models has attained the nickname of `the Rashomon effect'~\cite{br01}.
+It is not even clear how an MCPS complicates hyperparameter space, with one exploration of fitness landscapes finding frequent disperse optima and situations where basic grid/random search methods are highly competitive~\citep{gasa18}.
+Another investigation supports the multiple-optima finding, with repeated ML-pipeline optimisations producing inconsistent results depending on how the search was initialised~\citep{sabu19}.
+This is not entirely unexpected; the multiplicity of distinct but similarly performing models has attained the nickname of `the Rashomon effect'~\citep{br01}.
 Nonetheless, it is still an open question as to how AutoML should select an MCPS when faced with this conundrum, let alone whether exhaustive searches are worth the computational resources when an easily found local optimum is `good enough'.

-Ultimately, as optimisation strategies for ML pipelines improve, these principles of automation continue to envelop new settings.
-For instance, the Hyperopt library has been applied to signal processing pipelines~\cite{hakr16}, while causal impact analysis operators have been considered as extensions to the standard pool of ML components~\cite{huhu17}.
-Finally, a recently published system named AutoML-Zero has pushed atomicity to the extreme, applying genetic programming to simple mathematical operators so as to build up predictors and learning algorithms from scratch; this notably includes a rediscovery of backpropagation driven by gradient descent~\cite{reli20}.
-Such edge cases can be challenging to fit within an encompassing framework, such as the illustrative one built up in this paper, as, despite the pipelining similarities, AutoML-Zero could arguably be described as a one-component HPO problem, just with an extraordinarily high-dimensional hyperparameter space.
+\textbf{Blurring the Boundaries of the MCPS Paradigm.} Ultimately, as optimisation strategies for ML pipelines improve, these principles of automation continue to envelop new settings.
+For instance, the Hyperopt library has been applied to signal processing pipelines~\citep{hakr16}, while causal impact analysis operators have been considered as extensions to the standard pool of ML components~\citep{huhu17}.
+Finally, a recently published system named AutoML-Zero has pushed atomicity to the extreme, applying genetic programming to simple mathematical operators so as to build up predictors and learning algorithms from scratch; this notably includes a rediscovery of backpropagation driven by gradient descent~\citep{reli20}.
+Such edge cases can be challenging to fit within an encompassing framework, including the illustrative one built up in this review, as, despite the pipelining similarities, AutoML-Zero could arguably be described as a one-component HPO problem, just with an extraordinarily high-dimensional hyperparameter space.
 All the same, this indicates how the diversity of modern AutoML systems can blur the lines of simple categorisation.